VAndrJ/awesome-apple-bugs/Bugs/ButtonActionNotCancelledDuringScrollInSheet/README.md

 ## Additions

-This is most likely related to other gesture issues that were introduced in Xcode 16+iOS 18.
+This is most likely related to other gesture issues introduced in Xcode 16+iOS 18.